microsoft/axe-pipelines-samples/typescript-selenium-webdriver-sample/README.md

 # typescript-selenium-webdriver-sample

 This sample demonstrates how you might set up a CI build for a simple, static html page to perform end to end accessibility tests in a browser, including how to suppress pre-existing or third-party failures using [Jest Snapshot Testing](https://jestjs.io/docs/en/snapshot-testing).
+The following example uses Selenium.
+Any other browser automation testing framework can also be used with its corresponding axe integration library (puppeteer has axe-puppeteer, webdriverio has axe-webdriverio, cypress has cypress-axe).
+Most of the concepts from the Selenium sample would be the same.

 ## Getting Started